Moongold Apricot flowers

 An exciting fruit tree featuring showy white flowers in early spring followed by delicious yellow fruit in mid-summer, good for jam; quite ornamental, needs full sun, well-drained soil and a pollinator; flowers can be damaged by late spring frosts

-Moongold Apricot is a medium-sized tree that is typically grown for its edible qualities.
+Moongold Apricot is a medium-sized tree that is commonly grown for its edible qualities.
 It produces gold round fruit (technically 'drupes') with a red blush and orange flesh which are usually ready for picking in late summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a juicy texture.

 The fruit are most often used in the following ways: